ableasdale/confluent-dockerfiles/cluster-linking-cp-to-cc/README.md

 confluent api-key use <API Key> --resource <cluster-id>
 ```

-You should now be able to read the mirror topic by running:
+You should now be able to read from the mirror topic by running:

 ```bash
 confluent kafka topic consume -b cluster-link-topic